b-c-r/CRITTERdata/README.md

 ## License

-This data is published under a [**Creative Commons BY 4.0**](https://creativecommons.org/licenses/by/4.0/) license.
+The data and the pictures are published under a [**Creative Commons BY 4.0**](https://creativecommons.org/licenses/by/4.0/) license.

 ## How to cite:

-If you use our data, please cite us:
+If you use our data or our habitat pictograms, please cite us:

 Flores et al. (2025): Habitat complexity reduces feeding strength of freshwater predators (CRITTER) - Data.
 Zenodo.